hashicorp/vault/website/source/intro/getting-started/help.html.md

 help for an individual path.
 For this, just use `vault help` with a path that would match the regular expression for that path.
 Note that the path doesn't need to actually _work_.
-For example, we'll get the help below for accessing `aws/operator`, even though we never wrote the `operator`
+For example, we'll get the help below for accessing `aws/creds/operator`, even though we never created the `operator`
-policy:
+rolek:

 ```
-$ vault help aws/operator
+$ vault help aws/creds/operator
-Request:        operator
+Request:        creds/operator
-Matching Route: ^(?P<name>\w+)$
+Matching Route: ^creds/(?P<name>\w+)$

-Generate an access key pair for a specific policy.
+Generate an access key pair for a specific role.

 ## PARAMETERS

     name (string)
-        Name of the policy
+        Name of the role

 ## DESCRIPTION

 This path will generate a new, never before used key pair for
 accessing AWS.
 The IAM policy used to back this key pair will be
 the "name" parameter.
 For example, if this backend is mounted at "aws",
-then "aws/deploy" would generate access keys for the "deploy" policy.
+then "aws/creds/deploy" would generate access keys for the "deploy" role.

 The access keys will have a lease associated with them.
 The access keys
 can be revoked by using the lease ID.